 Deliverable 3: The analysis report of the UNR process and its implementation.

-Deliverable 4: The analysis report on the degree of inclusion of vulnerable pastoral populations est rédigé et restitué au comité technique;
+Deliverable 4: The analysis report on the degree of inclusion of vulnerable pastoral populations (already delivered to the technical committee);

-Deliverable 5: A final report of the study, with operational recommendations, est validated by the technical committee (+ PowerPoint presentation).
+Deliverable 5: A final report of the study, with operational recommendations, validated by the technical committee (+ PowerPoint presentation).

 Deliverables 1 and 2 are the subject of this document.

 In relation to Deliverable 1, it was agreed to map the households already targeted by the RNU in the areas of concentration of mobile herders chosen for the study, which are the departments of Linguère, Dagana and Ranérou.
-Given the impossibility of accessing the geographical coordinates of households, we do not need to carry out the first spatial analysis, which permettrait provided an initial answer to the question of desavoir si dans the RNU, il y avait une représentation des zones pastorales.
+Given the impossibility of accessing the geographical coordinates of households, we do not need to carry out the first spatial analysis, which would have provided an initial answer to the question of the representation of pastoral areas in the RNU.
 Nevertheless, an initial analysis of the RNU database was carried out.

 Initial findings on vulnerable pastoralist households in the RNU database